Crown-rump length: Introduction

 The embryo and fetus float in the amniotic fluid inside the uterus of the mother usually in a curved posture resembling the letter C. The measurement can actually vary slightly if the fetus is temporarily stretching (straightening) its body.
 The measurement needs to be in the natural state with an unstretched body which is actually C shaped.
 The measurement of CRL is useful in determining the gestational age (menstrual age starting from the first day of the last menstrual period) and thus the expected date of delivery (EDD).
 Different human fetuses grow at different rates and thus the gestational age is an approximation.
 Recent evidence has indicated that CRL growth (and thus the approximation of gestational age) may be influenced by maternal factors such as age, smoking, and folic acid intake.
-Early in pregnancy gestational age 8 weeks, it is accurate within about +/- 5 days but later in pregnancy due to different growth rates, the accuracy is less.
+Early in pregnancy gestational age 8 weeks, it is accurate within about +/- 5 days but later in pregnancy, due to different growth rates, the accuracy is lower.
 In that situation, other parameters can be used in addition to CRL.
 The length of the umbilical cord is approximately equal to the CRL throughout pregnancy.